abidfs/strapi-cms/README.md

 ### `develop`

-Start your `Strapi` application in `development` mode with `autoReload` enabled.
+Start the application in `development` mode with `autoReload` enabled.
 [Learn more](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html#strapi-develop)

 ```
 yarn develop
 ```

-Simply visit http://localhost:1337/admin in the browser to access the `strapi` admin panel.<br>
+Simply visit http://localhost:1337/admin in the browser to access the `CMS` admin panel.<br>
-You may also need to setup admin account with dummy values, if you are opening `strapi` for the very first time.<br><br>
+You may also need to setup admin account with dummy username and password, if you are opening `CMS` for the very first time.<br><br>

 ### `start`

-Start your `Strapi` application in `production` mode with `autoReload` disabled.
+Start the application in `production` mode with `autoReload` disabled.
 [Learn more](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html#strapi-start)

 ```
 yarn start